 “God is good,” responded a local Christian.
 “Pray for Pakistan.
 The situation is unfolding.
 I’m at my work and I see the rangers come in to take over security.
 Please pray for God’s mercy and wisdom and for God to do amazing work in this land.”

 Not much later, (certain) offices and schools shut down.
 “Our staff members are concerned about their children, especially the ones who attend a school with a Muslim majority.
 Pray that they are not recognized as Christians while they travel home and won’t draw any attention.”

 A mother waiting for her child to come home, shared with us: “Joy, anger, fear, disbelief, fear again, rejoicing, trusting, fear, questions, surrendering: God is in control: surely we will overcome.”

 Women in Pakistan are the most vulnerable and Christian women are even more so.

 - Praise God for the release of Asia Bibi!
 And please pray for her continued protection as extremist groups call for her death.

 - Pakistan ranks 5th on the World Watch List of most dangerous countries to be a Christian.
-Please pray for the Pakistani government to pass laws that will protect vulnerable Christians.
+Please pray for the Pakistani government to pass laws that will protect vulnerable Christians from persecution.

 - Pray for Pakistani Christians who come from a Muslim background who suffer the brunt of the persecution in Pakistan.
-Radical Islamist groups see them as apostates, and their family, friends and neighbors see their conversion as shameful to the community.
+Radical Islamist groups see them as apostates.
+Additionally, their family, friends, and neighbors see their conversion as shameful to the community.

 - Pray for believers to be bold in their faith amidst unjust blasphemy laws and extreme persecution.